 John has funded healthcare for 75 patients in 12 countries.

 Gody is a two-month-old baby boy from Tanzania.
 He is the youngest of his mother's two children, and one of his father's five children.
 Gody's father works at a butcher shop and is able to get by and support his family.
-Gody has clubfoot of his right foot.
+Gody has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Khefa traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on August 6.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Khefa's clubfoot repair.
+Fortunately, Gody traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on February 16th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Gody's clubfoot repair.
 After treatment, he will be able to walk easily.
 Gody’s mother shared, “we had a little money that we thought we could use to treat our baby but all that money has been used up with no successful treatment.
 Kindly help correct my baby’s feet.”

-Yoeun is a 59-year-old rice farmer from Cambodia.
+Rin is a 76-year-old farmer from Cambodia.
 She has three daughters and nine grandchildren.
 Her husband passed away nearly 20 years ago, and now she lives with her middle daughter.
 She is mostly retired now, and spends most of her time with her grandchildren, telling them stories and cooking meals for them.
 In her free time she likes to listen to prayers by the monks on the radio.
-Ten years ago, Rin developed a cataract in each eye, causing her blurry vision, irritation, photophobia, and tearing.
+Ten years ago, Rin developed a cataract in her left eye, causing her blurry vision and tearing.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Yoeun learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
-On May 8, doctors will perform a phacoemulsification surgery and an intraocular lens implant in each eye.
+When Rin learned about our medical partner, Children's Surgical Centre, she traveled there seeking treatment.
+On August 10th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-She says, "I hope that after my surgery, I will be able to see again and go back to work and go anywhere I want to on my own."
+Now, she needs help to fund this $229 procedure.
+Rin said, "My hope is that after surgery I can see well enough to do my sewing again.
+I want to make some clothes for my grandchildren."

-Serey is an engineering student from Cambodia.
+Sonita is a four-year-old preschool student from Cambodia.
 She is the only child in her family, her parents are Khmer teachers.
 In her free time she enjoys playing with toys and reading books.
 One year ago, Sonita had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Serey experiences ear discharge, hearing loss, headaches, and pain.
-It is difficult for him to hear others and often finds it a challenge to understand and communicate.
-Serey traveled to our medical partner's care center to receive treatment.
-On May 9, he will undergo a mastoidectomy procedure in his right ear.
+For this reason, Sonita experiences hearing loss, ear discharge, bad odor, and pain.
+It is difficult for her to communicate with others, and she often misses school due to the ear discharge.
+Sonita traveled to our medical partner's care center to receive treatment.
+On December 9th, she will undergo a mastoidectomy procedure in her right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Sonita's mother said, "I hope after surgery her ear pain will be gone, the discharge will finally stop, and her hearing will improve."